wurmlab/genomicscourse/2016-SIB/practicals/reference_genome/assembly.md

   * augustus species: `honeybee1` (yes that's a 1; check `~/software/augustus-3.2.1/config/species/` for a full list of Augustus' built-in HMM gene models)
   * deactivate RepeatMasker by replacing `model_org=all` to `model_org= ` (i.e., nothing)

-For a real project, we would use RepeatMasker (perhaps after creating a new repeat library), would provide as much relevant information as possible (e.g., RNAseq read mappings, transcriptome assembly – both improve gene prediction performance *tremendously*), and iteratively train gene prediction algorithms for our data including Augustus and SNAP.
+For a real project, we *would* use include RepeatMasker (perhaps after creating a new repeat library), would provide as much relevant information as possible (e.g., RNAseq read mappings, transcriptome assembly – both improve gene prediction performance *tremendously*), and iteratively train gene prediction algorithms for our data including Augustus and SNAP.

 Run `maker maker_opts.ctl`.
 This may take a few minutes, depending on how much data you gave it.
 Once its done the results will be hidden in subdirectories of `*maker.output/min20k_datastore`.
 Perhaps its easier to find the gene predictions using `find` then grep for `gff` or `proteins`.
 You can ignore the (temporary) contents under `theVoid` directories.